Com Sci 221/321 --- Programming Languages

 hand calculation for the same program from McCarthy's equations for

-function in the pages of the LISP
+the eval function in the pages of the LISP

 manual that I copied for you.
 Show that the old fashioned